An overview of Project Spectrum for CMMC compliance

 "Project Spectrum is a comprehensive, cost-effective platform that provides companies, institutions, and organizations with cybersecurity information, resources, tools, and training.
 Our mission is to improve cybersecurity readiness, resiliency, and compliance for small/medium-sized businesses and the federal manufacturing supply chain."

 So, the DoD’s goal with Project Spectrum is to enhance awareness of cybersecurity threats as well as to accelerate the overall cybersecurity compliance of the DIB.
-Members of the Totem team have witnessed both the US Air Force as well as the CMMC’s Accreditation Body (now the “CyberAB”) promote Project Spectrum as the DoD’s preferred partner for SMBs looking for resources relating to both cybersecurity hygiene or (primarily) for compliance frameworks including CMMC.
+Members of the Totem team have attended presentations by the US Air Force and US Navy personnel, as well as by the CMMC’s Accreditation Body (now the “CyberAB”), promoting Project Spectrum as the DoD’s preferred partner for SMBs looking for resources relating to both cybersecurity hygiene or (primarily) for compliance frameworks including CMMC.
 Project Spectrum provides a platform where you can create an account for free and begin browsing what it has to offer.
 We analyze these offerings next.

 What does Project Spectrum offer for CMMC?